palmerr23/control_TLV320AIC3104/README.md

 For gain( ) the range is 0 to 59 dB.

-Values outside these ranges are appropriately constrained.
+Values outside these ranges are constrained.

 When called without channel and codec arguments, all codecs and channels are affected.